geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 " to make all the windows equal in size nnoremap <Leader>= <Esc><C-W>10=
-" this will make the current focus window full if all the others have saved changes nnoremap <Leader>ful <Esc>:only<CR>
+" this will make the current focus window full if all the others have saved changes " you can use :wa to write all buffers nnoremap <Leader>ful <Esc>:only<CR>
 ```